LAIR3/BDK2/README.md

 kurtosis run --enclave cdk-v1 --args-file params.yml --image-download always .
 ```

-The command above deploys a CDK stack using [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node) as the sequencer.
+The command above deploys a BDK stack using [zkevm-node](https://github.com/0xPolygonHermez/zkevm-node) as the sequencer.
 Alternatively, to launch a CDK stack using [cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon) as a sequencer, you can run the following command.

 ```bash
 kurtosis run --enclave cdk-v1 --args-file cdk-erigon-sequencer-params.yml --image-download always .